-Also, we met a family processing coconuts by the side of road and shopped local markets for our lunch meal and potent drink called “Sock Coffee” because it was brewed in a sieve.
+Also, we met a family processing coconuts by the side of the road and shopped local markets for our lunch meal and a potent drink called “Sock Coffee” because it was brewed in a sieve.

-A bike tour was the perfect way to find the authentic Thailand.
+A bike tour was the perfect way to find authentic Thailand.
 Our guide always knew the best restaurants, hotels, and points of interest along the way to make our experience memorable.

 13. Take a Cooking Class

 One of my favourite experiences in Thailand was a cookery class that I did in Bangkok: so much so that it encouraged me to begin a tradition of taking part in a cookery class in every country that I visit.

 There are countless cookery classes to choose from in Thailand, but I eventually settled on one called “Cooking with Poo.”

 The name was what initially grabbed my attention (the instructor is called Poo), but what convinced me was the work that the course owners do in Klong Toey, the largest slum in Bangkok.

 So, not only would I be able to buy a souvenir apron that said “I cooked with Poo,” but my money would go towards improving people’s life in Bangkok as well.
 Win-win!

 On a much, much smaller scale, it has truly improved my life as well!
 Now I get to eat Thai food whenever I want and it tastes delicious.